SKI & SNOWBOARDING ACCIDENT ATTORNEYS IN DURANGO, CO

 Common Skiing & Snowboarding Accidents

 Many accidents are caused by colliding with someone or something on the slopes, such as other people, barriers, boundary markers, lift structures, fences, signs, and trees.
+Injuries may also result from chair lifts, poor instruction by instructors, and equipment failure.

 Colorado law protects ski area operators from liability claims based on the inherent dangers of skiing and snowboarding.
 The statute states that “…no skier may make any claim against or recover from any ski area operator for injury resulting from any of the inherent dangers and risks of skiing.”

-How Can Someone Else be Liable?
+How Can Someone Else Be Liable?

 How to File a Claim